 A “theme camp” means a camp that’s more than a camp.
 It can be a place to share your art and your wisdom, to celebrate your beliefs and your community, to spend time with friends and welcome visitors, to host classes or rituals, to party, to chill, to dance, and eventually to sleep.
 Camps are the organs that make up the Firefly creature; we depend on them for fun and for survival.

-Some theme camps have a schedule of events, which you can publish in our official listings if you choose.
+Some theme camps have a schedule of events, which you can publish in our official listings (“What-Where-When Guide“) if you choose.

 Registering Your Theme Camp

 There is an official placement system for assigning and reserving camp sites for theme camps at Firefly.
-A month or two before the event, further information regarding theme camp registration is released.
 We have plenty of space, so conflicts are rare, and camps who are interested in the same site often end up collaborating to create something even better.
 Camps with amplified sound or other loud noise should find sites that are not too close to our neighbors.
 Check the event map or work with Art & Theme Camp Placement for help.

-This is just the beginning- Send us your camp description with a picture to be added to the list!
+Send us your camp description with a picture to add your camp listing here!

 The laziest camp at Firefly returns for another round of hammock-swinging, cocktail-swilling, music-chilling simplicity.
 When you’ve had enough of Burning your candle at both ends, come on over our way, and watch the world go by for awhile.